davidrhoden/davidrhoden-basic-netlify/timeline/karaoke/karaoke-paint-it-black-sep-29-2025.md

 ![cartoon by Dave Rhoden of a woman singing lyrics from "Pop Muzik" on a home karaoke machine](/static/img/karaoke/pop-muzik-sep-29-2025.jpg)

 Otherwise not a remarkable day.
-I got two William Steig books in the mail (_Dominic_ and "The Real Thief_).
+I got two William Steig books in the mail (_Dominic_ and _The Real Thief_).
 Made pizza dough.
 Listened to _Separation Sunday_ by The Hold Steady.
 Listened to a football game.
 Barely left the house.
 The postal woman hollered at me from her Jeep, "There's a package for you, David!"
 I thought that was nice but the package was for the woman who lives in the other half of the house.